Hiring Your First Designer

 Culture cues:

-• Encourage design reviews and cross-functional critiques
+• Run design reviews and cross-functional critiques

 7. Common Mistakes to Avoid

-Fix: Prioritize designers who think like product builders
+Mistake: Hiring for aesthetics over problem-solving Fix: Prioritize designers who think like product builders

-Fix: Don’t wait until you're drowning in design debt
+Mistake: Hiring too late Fix: Don't wait until you're drowning in design debt

-Fix: Observe how they collaborate with non-design teammates
+Mistake: Ignoring cultural alignment Fix: Watch how they collaborate with non-design teammates

-Fix: Let them shape the product, not just decorate it
+Mistake: Not giving them real ownership Fix: Let them shape the product, not just decorate it

 8. Looking Ahead: Scaling the Design Team